Texas shooting records could be blocked by legal loophole - NewsBreak

 Texas shooting records could be blocked by legal loophole

-AUSTIN, Texas (AP) — As public pressure mounts for more information on the deadly Uvalde school shooting, some are concerned that Texas officials will use a legal loophole to block records from being released — even to the victims’ families — once the case is closed.
+As public pressure mounts for more information on the deadly Uvalde school shooting , some are concerned that Texas officials will use a legal loophole to block records from being released — even to the victims' families — once the case is closed.

 “They could make that decision; they shouldn’t have that choice,” said Democratic state Rep. Joe Moody of El Paso, who since 2017 has led several efforts to amend the loophole.
 “To understand what our government is doing should not be that difficult — and right now it is very difficult."